 Abington is also bypassed by the main railway line to Glasgow, which runs along the east side of the River Clyde here.
 When the Caledonian Railway was built in 1847, Abington acquired an excellent station which helped the village grow.
 But while the west coast main line very much remains, the station closed in the mid 1960s.

 Abington itself is an attractive village focused on the Abington Hotel on one side of Carlisle Road and the village shop on the other.
-Other local services include fire and police stations and a bank.
-Hidden away up a woodland path from the centre of the village is Glencaple Parish Church, a beautiful little gem of grey and brown stone edged in red.
+Hidden away up a woodland path from the centre of the village is Upper Clyde Parish Church, a beautiful little gem of grey and brown stone edged in red.
 When its foundation stone was laid on 9 August 1898 its location must have been quietly idyllic.
 Today it lies close to the M74 motorway, though the traffic isn't nearly as intrusive as you might expect.